 Recommendations

-The Crime sensibilities displayed in The Impostor are unparalleled, the emotional payoff of the 1926 classic is what fans crave in similar titles.
+The Drama sensibilities displayed in The Impostor are unparalleled, the emotional payoff of the 1926 classic is what fans crave in similar titles.
 Our criteria for this list were simple: only the most poignant storytelling and relevant titles.

 The cultural footprint of The Impostor in United States to define the very concept of poignant storytelling in modern film.